Lattice model constructions for gapless domain walls between topological phases: Introduction

-In addition, it would be very useful to distinguish two types of gapless domain walls according to their thermal hall conductance $K_H$.
-The gapless domain walls with $K_H\neq 0$ can be easily described as a collection of chiral Luttinger liquids in the case of Abelian topological orders.
-The edge modes of various fractional quantum hall (FQH) states are natural realization of such kinds of gapless domain walls.
-(Throughout the whole paper, we will regard vacuum as a trivial topological state, thus the boundary of a topological state can be regarded as a special kind of domain wall.)
-Nevertheless, gapless domain walls with $K_H=0$ are rather unexpected from the above simple physical intuitions.
-Very recently, the gapless conditions for $K_H=0$ domain walls among different Abelian FQH are established in terms of the mathematical structure of Lagrangian subsets \cite{levin13}.
-The underlying physical nature of these gapless domain walls can be explained by global gravitational anomally.
+In addition, it would be very useful to distinguish two types of gapless domain walls according to their thermal Hall conductance $K_H$: those with $K_H\neq 0$, and those with $K_H=0$.
+The edge modes of various fractional quantum Hall (FQH) states are natural realizations of the first kind of gapless domain walls \footnote{Throughout the whole paper, we will regard vacuum as a trivial topological state.
+Thus, the boundary of a topological state can be regarded as a special kind of domain wall.}, and they are well understood in terms of chiral conformal field theory(CFT) as well as (perturbative) gravitational anomaly.
+However, the second kind of gapless domain walls with $K_H=0$ are rather unexpected from simple physical considerations.
+Very recently, the gapless conditions for $K_H=0$ domain walls among different Abelian FQHs are established in terms of the mathematical concept of Lagrangian subsets\cite{levin13}.
+The underlying physical nature of these gapless domain walls can be explained by the so-called global gravitational anomalies.
+Moreover, it is widely believed that CFTs will also naturally emerge for the $K_H=0$ gapless domain walls, however, there is still lacking of systematical understanding and concrete lattice model realization for these CFTs.

-In the presence of global symmetry, gapless domain walls can also be constructed between different symmetry protected topological (SPT) states \cite{hasan10,qi11,bosonlong,lu12,levin12}.
-For example, gapless domain walls for free fermion topological insulators/superconductors are well understood in terms of massless free Dirac/Majorana fermions, which are under intensive study both theoretically and experimentally recently.
-Gapless domain walls for interacting SPT states are much harder to construct and only very few special examples are known so far\cite{braid,gapless1,gapless2,fermionlong}.
+In the presence of global symmetries, gaplessness domain walls exist even in the absence of gravitational anomalies(assuming the corresponding global symmetry does not break spontanouesly or explicitly).
+Most notably, gapless domain walls can be constructed between different symmetry protected topological (SPT) states \cite{hasan10,qi11,bosonlong,lu12,levin12}.
+For example, gapless domain walls between free fermion topological insulators/superconductors are well understood in terms of massless free Dirac/Majorana fermions.
+Unfortunately, gapless domain walls for interacting SPT states are much harder to construct and only very few special examples are well understood so far\cite{braid,gapless1,gapless2,fermionlong}.